kkrypt0nn/Python-Discord-Bot-Template/UPDATES.md

 Here is the list of all the updates that I made on this template.

+### Version 5.0 (20 August 2022)

+> ⚠️ **Moved to discord.py 2.0 as it is now officially released**

+* Added `warnings` command that will show you all the warnings a user has
+* Moved the blacklist to `sqlite3` database
+* Now using **Hybrid Commands**, both prefix and slash commands will get created
+* When using the `warn` command, the warning will also be added in a new `sqlite3` database

 ### Version 4.1.1 (18 July 2022)

-* Fixed the custom checks not being sent in the channels correctly.
+* Fixed the custom checks not being sent in the channels correctly

 ### Version 4.1 (09 January 2022)